-Many consumers want to buy food from a certain country.
+Many consumers want information about where their food comes from.
 It is against the law for suppliers to mislead you about the country of origin of products.

-'Product of' and 'Grown in' means that each significant ingredient or part of the product originated in the country claimed and almost all of the production processes occurred in that country.
+'Product of' and 'Grown in' means that each significant ingredient or component of the product originated in or was grown in the country claimed and all, or almost all, of the production and manufacturing processes occurred in that country.

 ‘Product of’ is often used for processed food and ‘Grown in’ is mostly used for fresh food.